altaga/DappChat/README.md

 ![Image](https://i.ibb.co/wJKf9PG/scheme-drawio.png)

+### Tech we Use:

 - Filecoin:
     - ChainSafe:
-      - Subir los archivos a IPFS sobre una misma carpeta de refrencia.
-      - Obtener los archivos subidos a IPFS por carpeta.
+      - Upload the files to IPFS on the same reference folder.
+      - Get files uploaded to IPFS by folder.
     - NFT.Storage:
-      - A travez de la API de NFT.Storage subimos los archivos y metadata a IPFS.
-Posteriomente mintamos el NFT en la red de Polygon.
+      - Through the NFT.Storage API we upload the files and metadata to IPFS.
+We then mined the NFT on the Polygon network.
     - IPFS Gateways:
-      - Utilizamos Gateways de IPFS publicos para obtener nuestros archivos, los gateways utilizados son.
+      - We use public IPFS Gateways to obtain our files, the gateways used are.
           - https://ipfs.io/ipfs/
           - https://cf-ipfs.com/ipfs/
           - https://cloudflare-ipfs.com/ipfs/
           - https://gateway.pinata.cloud/ipfs/
           - https://gateway.ipfs.io/ipfs/
 - Polygon Network:
-  - Interaccion con contrato de chat para mandar mensajes.
+  - Interaction with chat contract to send messages.
     - Chat Contract Address: [0x7edf4BDFD63a5A98475f6831b9e42176aa21d509](https://mumbai.polygonscan.com/address/0x7edf4BDFD63a5A98475f6831b9e42176aa21d509).
     - Chat SmartContract: https://github.com/altaga/DappChat/blob/main/Contract/Chat.sol
   - Mandar Matic token
   - Deploy NFT Contract and Mint NFT.
     - NFT SmartContract: https://github.com/altaga/DappChat/blob/main/Contract/NFT-Token.sol
-  - Los datafeeds de nuestra aplicacion son directamente de los price data feeds de Chainlink.
+  - The datafeeds in our app are directly from Chainlink's price data feeds.
     - Chainlink Docs: https://data.chain.link/polygon/mainnet
     - Price Datafeed SmartContract: https://github.com/altaga/DappChat/blob/main/Contract/PriceConsumerV3.sol
 - Valist:
-  - Tenemos nuestra version del software publicada con Valist.
+  - We have our version of the software documentation released with Valist.
     - Valist URL: https://app.valist.io/altaga/dappchat
 - Spheron:
-  - Hacemos uso de su servicio de Deployment para produccion.
+  - We make use of your Deployment service for production.
     - Spheron URL: https://dappchat-deploy-6a5nkr.spheron.app/
 - Covalent:
-  - Obtencion de los balances de la cuenta.
-  - Obtenemos los contratos de los NFT.
+  - Obtaining account balances.
+  - We get the contracts from the NFTs.

 # How it's built: